CYBER WEEK DEALS – UP TO 30% OFF

 9 Science-Backed Ways How To Organize Your Office Desk To Boost Productivity

-Is your desk the most productive place in the world?
+Is your desk the most productive workspace in the world?
 Probably not.
 Study shows that the average American spends only 2 hours 23 minutes doing actual work at the desk while reading news sites, checking social media, and chatting with co-workers takes up just as much time.

 Somehow, out of all the places where people tend to think about business-related matters – the coffee shop, the bed, or the desk – the latter seems to be the least inviting to get your hustle on.
 According to a 2018 survey, 65% of workers think they would be more productive working from home compared to a traditional office environment.